Alternative Minimum Tax (AMT): How It Works for Stock Options in 2026

 But what if you hold the shares longer than 1 year and sell them, are you double taxed?

 The answer is no, but with a catch.
-It is true that when you finally sell shares that were formerly ISOs, you pay either Income Tax or Long-Term Capital Gains on the difference between the sale price and your strike price.
-Since you have already paid AMT on the difference between your strike price and the FMV at exercise, you are technically being taxed twice on that portion of the income.
-The way to recoup this double taxation is through the AMT Credit process.
+When you finally sell shares that were formerly ISOs, you pay either income tax or long-term capital gains on the difference between the sale price and your strike price, even though you already paid AMT on the spread at exercise.
+The way to recoup this is through the AMT Credit process.

 Written by Jordan Long, Marketing Lead at ESO Fund